The HyperTexts

 singing gospel or melancholic songs of longing like "Let's Stay Together," "Tired of Being

 Alone" and "Love & Happiness."
-If you want to make whoopee, dim the lights, pour
+If you want to make whoopee,

-Together," a song Green initially didn't want to record even though he wrote the
+Together" was a song Green initially didn't want to record even though he wrote the

-lyrics, became his only number one song in the United States.
+lyrics; it became his only number one song in the United States.
 "Love and

-having sex, then watching wrestling on TV; Green contributed to the song later.
+having sex then watching wrestling on TV; Green contributed to the song later.

 #22 — These Arms of Mine, Try a Little